Scroll To Top

 We have no idea what the future folds for the beloved characters of Pose, but Court Danee offered some solutions in their article.
 "Maybe introduce a new dark-skinned trans woman as a main character, one who gets to be as dynamic and adored as Blanca or Angel or even Lulu.
 Maybe let Elektra finally grow as a character instead of stripping her character development for the sake of drama."

-Watch the clip from the Pride Summit below:
+Watch the Pride Summit below: